dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Collaboration page](../assets/images/project-settings.png)*<https://admin.dasch.swiss/project/0803/collaboration> - Project members page where project admin and system admin can add new users to the team.*

-As a project member, you can from the project workspace:
+From the project workspace, as a project member, you can:

 * View the project information
 * View the data model
-* Get the list of resources with the number of entries, and click on the tiles to make a search by resource
+* Get the list of resource classes with the number of entries, and click on the tiles to make a search by resource class.

 ---